speedledger/graphite-importer/README.md

 Graphite Importer
 =================

-Imports data from Elasticsearch to Graphite.
+Continuously import data from Elasticsearch to Graphite.
+Its built as an Akka application to be extensible and easy to create different measurements.

+Currently imports Jenkins data created with [elasticsearch-jenkins](https://github.com/speedledger/elasticsearch-jenkins).

 Building
 --------